-It is invariably the case that all travelers will encounter, at least once on their journey, a moment of such singular significance that words can serve only to fail them – and left hopelessly bereft of all its utility.
-Though the quality of such traveling experiences are sometimes best left to the richness of our memories, there have been some poems that have managed to adequately capture the essence of us wandering revelers.
+It is invariably the case that all travelers will encounter, at least once on their journey, a moment of such singular significance that words can serve only to fail them – leaving them hopelessly bereft of all its utility.
+Though the quality of our traveling experiences are sometimes best left to the richness of our memories, poetry manages to adequately capture the essence of us wandering revelers in unique ways.
 Whether you’re an experienced adventurer or a nascent dreamer, the stanzas that follow are sure to inspire the traveler in you!

 Li Bai (Chinese: 李白, 701-762)